dwettstein/comfortbox-api-services/README.md

 ---
 ## How to use the API
 First, have a look at the API Swagger documentation on `https://localhost:3000/explorer/` (change localhost to your hostname if needed).
+Every request to the API needs to be authenticated with a token.
+Initially, you can use the default user or token defined in `./server/config.json`.

 ### Register a new box
 Before you can configure a ComfortBox or query data from it, you need to register it within the API.